7wotw/cliedit/README.md

   - Lines starting with `*` or `-` are automatically formatted as bullet points.
 - **Cursor Position Display**: Shows the current line and column at the bottom-right corner.
 - **Filename Display**: Displays the name of the file being edited at the top of the editor.
+### Plans to add:
+- Discord RPC support
+- Optimalizations
+- More formatting options
+- Maybe more on request??
+I doubt someones ever going to see this tho..

 # Usage
 ## Prerequisites